g-leech/argmin-gravitas/_posts/2017-07-01-estimating-controversy.markdown

 Around 90 health workers were murdered while delivering polio vaccines to children in [2014][Poliohno].
 Violent campaigns have recently also been waged against [schools][Schoolsout], [ancient ruins][Ruined], and [mid-level STEM professors][Unabomb].
 We can conclude that _everything is controversial to someone_.
 We can do better than this vague shrug if we form a metric for political controversy.

 My research question is _How can we estimate political controversy?
 How can we relate this to tractability?_ Intuitively, controversy (and associated social or political resistance to interventions) is a negative term for tractability.
 (And is a dominating factor, for any intervention requiring state resources, approval, or enforcement.)

-Naı̈vely, the relation would have at least the following terms:<br><br>
+Naı̈vely, the relation would involve at least the following terms:<br><br>

 <div align="center">